KimJongTrill/Teruvia/AGT.md

 ### Verdana

 This city is built using the surrounding terrain as mush as possible with houses built into trees or into hills.
-Where others have temples as a construction the Temple of Verdana is but a simple clearing with a beautiful willow tree that blossoms with changing flowers that match the season.
+Where others have temples as a constuction the Temple of Verdana is but a simple clearing with a beatiful willow tree that blossoms with changing flowers that match the season.

 <img src='https://www.gmbinder.com/images/kIq1nt5.jpg' style='width:320px'/>